 Subjects are being sponsored by a group of seven independent schools, each of which has a record of excellence in that particular sphere.
 Eton's engagement with LAE is on a number of levels.
 At an academic level, we are responsible for the delivery of A Level English with two masters on part-time secondment to LAE.
 English examination results have always been the best within the LAE with 98% of A-Level marks ranging between A* and B in Summer 2016, up from 88.7% in 2014.
 Overall results saw 86% of A-levels being graded at A*-B in 2016, up from 71% in 2014.
 Eton also lends its name to one of the houses at LAE.
 There have been successful exchange visits to Eton and LAE by our respective pupils.
 Individual teachers from both schools have also organised visits to observe teaching and share expertise in various subjects.
 At a governance level, the Head Master is a Governor; the Director of Curriculum serves on the Education Committee and Eton's Clerk & Legal Advisor serves on the Finance Committee.

-The other independent schools involved are: Brighton College, Caterham School, City of London School, Forest School, Highgate School, King's College School Wimbledon and Roedean School.
+The other independent schools involved are: Brighton College, Caterham School, Forest School, Highgate School, University College School.
 We firmly believe in the benefits that our sponsorship of LAE will bring to Eton particularly in relation to sharing best practice in learning and teaching methods and the professional development of the staff involved.
 We are also pleased to re-engage with Newham as a borough, where Eton has historically had a social impact through the Eton Mission.